Photograph of Fern Riddell alongside an image of the front cover of her book

 Victoria’s Secret: The Private Passion of a Queen

-Fern Riddell re-examines what we thought we knew Queen Victoria.
+Fern Riddell, in conversation with Matthew Sweet, challenges what we thought we knew about Queen Victoria.

 About Victoria’s Secret: The Private Passion of a Queen